 The risk alert also implores market participants to review the strengths of their current cybersecurity controls and to make changes as necessary to address these threats.

-OCIE’s Risk Alert notes that the Securities and Exchange Commission (“SEC”), in concert with other federal and state regulatory agencies, have assessed the threat landscape and have documented a significant increase in the number and sophistication of ransomware attacks against market participants.
+OCIE’s Risk Alert notes that the Securities and Exchange Commission (“SEC”), in concert with other federal and state regulatory agencies, has assessed the threat landscape and has documented a significant increase in the number and sophistication of ransomware attacks against market participants.

 Ransomware attacks involve malware that allows the perpetrator to receive unauthorized access to their victim’s networks and effectively lock them up in order to demand payment for restoration of access.

 The malicious actors that perpetrate these types of attacks have been known to use a multitude of methods to gain access including phishing emails, social engineering, and hacking.

 OCIE is encouraging Firms to review new releases from the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (“CISA”) regarding cybersecurity alerts, including a recent alert published at the end of June regarding ransomware attacks.

 Read CISA’s recent alert on Dridex Malware here.

 OCIE acknowledges that each cybersecurity program must be customized to each Firm and that there is no cookie-cutter approach that can be employed by all Firms.

 Bearing that in mind, the risk alert highlights areas that OCIE feels are important to focus on including incident response, operational resiliency, training and awareness, vulnerability scanning and patch management, access management, and perimeter security.

 OCIE has highlighted that Firms should assess, test, and update their incident response policies and procedures at regular intervals to ensure that they remain effective in thwarting cybersecurity threats and attacks, including ransomware.